 John Chevedden has submitted a stockholder proposal for consideration at the Annual Meeting.
 Mr. Chevedden's address is 2215 Nelson Avenue, No. 205, Redondo Beach, CA 90278.
-We have been notified that Mr. Chevedden has continuously owned no fewer than 50 shares of our common stock since October 1, 2016.
+We have been notified that Mr. Chevedden has continuously owned no fewer than 50 shares of our common stock since June 2, 2017.
 If properly presented at the Annual Meeting, the Board unanimously recommends a vote "AGAINST" the following proposal.
-The affirmative vote of the holders of a majority of the stock present in person or represented by proxy and entitled to vote at the Annual Meeting will be required to approve the stockholder proposal.
-Mr. Chevedden has requested that the proposal set forth in the box below be presented for a vote at the Meeting:
+The affirmative vote of the holders of a majority of the shares of our common stock present in person or represented by proxy and entitled to vote at the Annual Meeting will be required to approve the stockholder proposal.
+Mr. Chevedden has requested that the proposal set forth in the box below be presented for a vote at the Annual Meeting: